thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node:_Modules.desc.md

 ### Issues with Memory / Module Caching

-In programming caching means rougly 'saving a computed value for future use'.
-In node.js the first time a module is required during any given run of a script, that module is cached.
-For example, lets say we have two files that both require the same node module called `someFile.js`.
+In programming, caching rougly means 'saving a computed value for future use'.
+In node.js, the first time a module is required during any given run of a script, that module is cached.
+For example, lets say we have two files that both require the same node module called `someFile.js`:

 someFile.js: